 For the rest of the afternoon, Mameha takes Sayuri around Gion, introducing her to the mistresses at various okiya and teahouses.
 Though Sayuri is exhausted by the end of it, Mameha tells her to prepare for tonight when they will be entertaining men at a party.
 Sayuri returns to her okiya to bathe and dress for the event.

 Mameha’s presentation of Sayuri to the head women in the geisha society again shows how women, rather than men, are in charge of geisha culture.
-In this sexist and oppressive society (at least as Golden portrays it), becoming a geisha is one of the few ways for women to gain some autonomy.
+In the society of the novel, becoming a geisha is one of the few ways for women to gain some autonomy.

 At the party, the men drink heavily, tell jokes, and listen to the geisha tell humorous, somewhat suggestive stories.
 Mameha tells a story about a male wig maker who overheard her urinate and then wrote her a love letter about “the beautiful tinkling sound more lovely than a waterfall.”
 After Mameha concludes the story, Pumpkin and Hatsumomo come into the teahouse and sit down with the group.

 Whether these stories are true or not doesn’t matter—what matters is that they entertain the men.
 In essence, the geisha’s job is not to tell the truth, but to entertain.
 As a result, this scene acts as commentary on the nature of storytelling: entertainment is often more important than truth.
 Perhaps, then, Sayuri in the present isn’t telling the full truth of her memoirs either—she may be embellishing the truth to make a better story.
-On a more “meta-narrative” level, this idea could be used to interpret Golden’s writing as well—he might be exaggerating or embellishing parts of geisha culture to entertain his Western readers.
+On a more “meta-narrative” level, this idea could be used to interpret Golden’s writing as well—it's possible that he's exaggerating or embellishing parts of geisha culture to entertain his readers.